Boo-Boo’s Story

 Why Was Boo-Boo’s Mouth Sore?

 One day, I noticed that Boo-Boo’s left cheek was puffed up.
 He was already on an antibiotic for an infection, but this was new.
-SO back to Dr Faulkner (Dr G wasn’t in) who had give Boo the medication for elevated white cell count.
-This time, we found that one of Boo’s fangs on his right was abscessed.
+So, back we went to Dr. Faulkner (Dr. G wasn’t in), who had given Boo the medication for his elevated white cell count.
+This time, we discovered that one of Boo’s fangs on the right side was abscessed.

 Under normal circumstances, we would have pulled it.
-But given Boo-Boo’s age and elevated kidney values, we had to treat it with antibiotics.
+But given Boo-Boo’s age and elevated kidney values, we had to treat it with antibiotics instead.

-The swelling was going down, then on morning I sat down at the computer to find that the tooth had fallen out; both good and bad.
-His mouth had re-swollen and this time I was able to have Dr Glenn take a look.
-He gave him a strong antibiotic shot, and here we are.
+The swelling started to go down, but then one morning I sat down at the computer and noticed the tooth had fallen out, both good and bad.
+His mouth had re-swollen, and this time I was able to have Dr. Glenn take a look.
+He gave Boo a strong antibiotic injection, and here we are.

-Boo-Boo had also dropped quite a bit of weight, he was down to a little over 6 pounds.
-This was especially alarming since he is 16-years-old.
-I needed to make sure he ate – and ate well – so he could re-gain some weight.
+Boo-Boo had also dropped quite a bit of weight.
+He was down to a little over 6 pounds, which was especially alarming since he was 16 years old.
+I needed to make sure he ate, and ate well, so he could regain some weight.

 The Challenge of Eating with a Sore Mouth